 If you commit to financial statement analysis, it is a skill set that can pay dividends for the rest of your life, whether you are reading an annual report, diving into a Form 10-K filing, trying to understand the structure of a competitor, or making an investment in a small business.
 It can save you from financial disaster, help you spot improvements that shower you and your family with wealth, and, in some cases, achieve financial independence early in life.

-What Is the Purpose of the Income Statement?
+The Purpose of the Income Statement

 The primary purpose of any income statement is to report a company's earnings to investors and managers over a specific period of time, so they can understand how the firm is performing on a core, economic basis.
 In olden days, people tended to refer to the income statement as the P&L Statement, which was short for "Profit and Loss Statement."